khoaisohd/saifon/docs/README.md

 ## Note

-The selling point of ReactJS and its community is `simplicity`
+The philosophy of ReactJS and its community is `simplicity`

 We believe that with a simple clean and clear code base, we always can move fast and creat great products